NEED TO KNOW CODE! - INTRODUCTION TO GAME PROGRAMMING - 2025/6

 • prepare students to make informed decisions about what approaches and techniques may be most suitable for a specific application and to devise and implement their own coding mechanics if appropriate

-• build confidence in designing and presenting their creative coding work and introduce students to the process of reflecting upon their coding activities
+• build confidence in designing and presenting their coding work and introduce students to the process of reflecting upon their coding activities

 Learning outcomes